Key Takeaways

 Check your application technique first.
 NAD serums work best on clean, slightly damp skin, applying to completely dry skin reduces absorption.
 Review your storage conditions too; heat and light degrade NAD+ precursors quickly.

 Consider your overall routine.
-If you're using multiple strong actives simultaneously, your skin might be overwhelmed rather than nourished.
-Simplify to NAD serum plus gentle, supportive ingredients for two weeks and reassess.
+If you're using multiple strong active ingredients simultaneously, your skin might be overwhelmed rather than nourished.
+Try using your NAD serum with gentle, supportive ingredients for two weeks and reassess.

 Experiencing Redness or Irritation?